-Elgin is the coolest wine region in South Africa, only reaching temperatures of about 25°C – allowing Pinot Noir to grow perfectly, will just the right amount of acidity.
-Interestingly, Elgin is also the only wine region in the country to be completely surrounded by mountains – and these slopes offer different ways for the grapes to develop and mature.
+Elgin is the coolest wine region in South Africa, only reaching temperatures of about 25°C – allowing Pinot Noir to grow ideally, will just the right amount of acidity.
+Interestingly, Elgin is also the only wine region in the country to be surrounded by mountains – and these slopes offer different ways for the grapes to develop and mature.

 Martinborough in New Zealand

 Martinborough is known as New Zealand’s most exciting Pinot Noir region.
-The Pinot Noirs from this region have been listed in the Top 100 World Listings, being recognized by several international wine-writers.
+The Pinot Noirs from this region have been listed in the Top 100 World Listings, recognized by several international wine-writers.